AGE and Mantles

 - <Target> is the name of the ally you wish to support.

 Applies your Support action to a targeted ally.
-Once you choose a target, it cannot be switched until the battle concludes.
+Once you choose a target, it cannot be switched until a full turn has passed.

 Lists all available Pushes.